JuanLyons/Visual_question_answering_project/README.md

 ```

 ## Test
 There are two ways for testing the model.
 You can train it and then test it with the first command or you can use the weigths we show in the model weigths before, with the second command, for this last way you do not have to specify the root, it is included in the main.py.
-The third, (Qualitresults) includes 10 images wih high score but incorrect predictions and 10 images with low scores and incorrect predictions.
-This file has the image names, scores and questions.
-The images themselves get saved in folders *wrong_high_confidence_images* and *wrong_low_confidence_images*.

 For testing the model you have trained you can run the following command:
 ```
 python main.py --bestmethod True --mode "test"